LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

                                     the current time-stepping module.

    .. note::

+      This is only compatible with time-stepping modules that support implicit algebraic solvers.

       ARKODE will use the Newton ``SUNNonlinearSolver`` module by default; a call to this routine replaces that module with the